taran314/count-sinatra-psql/README.md

 database_connection.rb - sets up the connection with PG and has a method which exec's SQL querys counter.rb extracts the state of counter and updates it using SQL commands.

+-[x] Can you add a "Decrement" button which decreases the count by 1 each time it is pressed?
+-[x] Can you update the app to display the time that the count was last updated?
+This value should be stored in the database so that it will be accurately displayed even if the server is restarted.

+## Notes on how it works

 count_manager=# SELECT * FROM counter
 count_manager-# ;
  id | count